All Collections

 Provider

-Provider's Reference - this is the unique reference Penfold has assigned to the employer.
-It is usually PEN followed by your Company Number, and is also known as the Employer Pension Scheme Reference (EPSR) or EmployerID
+Provider's Reference - a unique code assigned by Penfold to the employer.
+Typically, it starts with PEN followed by your Company Number, and is also known as EmployerID.

 This guide picks out the fields that you need to use to set up Penfold correctly.
 Sage’s own guidance including a full list of all fields and a demo video is available here.